CometVisu/CometVisu/DEVELOPMENT.md

 The qooxdoo compiler works as a transpiler, which requires a re-compilation after every change made in the code.
 It is recommended to run the compiler in watch mode `npx qx compile --watch` during development.
 In this mode the compiler will recognize every change made in the code and automatically re-compile.

+You can change the output path of the compiler by adding `--set outputPath=<path>` to the compile command or by setting the environment variable `CV_OUTPUT_PATH`.

 Pulling changes
 ---------------